Assateague Island coming soon

 Maryland Photography Hot Spots is under construction.
 Do you have a Maryland Photography Hot Spot you would like to contribute?
 Please see our submission page here.

 Read about Conowingo Dam Eagle Photography until we get you some more great information.

 The Conowingo Dam is one of the largest hydroelectric dams in Conowingo, Maryland.
-The eagles flock to the dam every year in the Fall sometimes reaching as many as 200 plus eagles in one small location.
+The eagles flock to the dam every year in the fall, sometimes reaching as many as 200 plus eagles in one small location.
 Photographers come from all over during this season to photograph the action of the eagles feeding on the fish that flow through the dam.
-As far as we know it is one of the best eagle photography locations in the lower 48.
+As far as we know, it is one of the best eagle photography locations in the lower 48.

-Hundreds of eagles are attracted to the location due to the large amount of fish that that come through the dam when it opens.
-When the sirens go off advising that the dam will soon open you often hear the photographers cheering since it is the signal that the action is about to happen.
-On many occasions you will hear photographers yell things such as “incoming” to let the other photographer know an eagle is about to approach.
+Hundreds of eagles are attracted to the location due to many fish that come through the dam when it opens.
+When the sirens go off advising that the dam will soon open, you often hear the photographers cheering since it is the signal that the action is about to happen.
+On many occasions, you will listen to photographers yell things such as “incoming” to let the other photographer know an eagle is about to approach.
 The action is what we call nature at its best.

-There are over a hundred other birds that have been documented to migrate here but the eagle action is the focal point.
+There are over a hundred other birds that have been documented to migrate here, but the eagle action is the focal point.